techtycho/athkar-web/README.md

 ## Support

 Support the project by reporting bugs and pushing code.
-You can even report for typos in the documentation, or bugs in the code.
+You can even fix typos in the documentation, or bugs in the code.
 Feedback is also appreciated.